-(MUS) 185 Stage Band (1)
+(MUS) 184 Jazz Ensemble (1)

 Prerequisite: Demonstrated competence approved by the instructor.
-Students study and perform a wide variety of music.
-Emphasis is on the jazz-oriented, big-band styles.
+The jazz ensemble rehearses and performs a variety of jazz styles.
 This course may be repeated for credit.
 (3 Lab.)

 (MUS) 190 Survey Of Recording (2)

 This descriptive course includes an introduction to audio recording.
 This introduction includes the nature of sound, operation of recording equipment, session procedures, studio techniques, simultaneous recording, and multi-track recording.
 (2 Lec.)